jbox662/JobSync/SUPABASE_SETUP.md

 ## Troubleshooting

-### Common Issues:

-**"Missing Supabase environment variables"**
+### Understanding Sync Status Messages:

+**"Supabase not configured"**
+- The app detected placeholder or invalid credentials
+- Use the "Configure Supabase" button or in-app setup screen
-- Check your Project URL and anon key are correct
+- Ensure your Project URL matches format: `https://your-project.supabase.co`
-- Ensure `.env` file is properly formatted
+- Ensure your API key is a valid JWT starting with `eyJ`
-- Restart the app after configuration changes

 **"Workspace not linked"**
+- Supabase is configured but no business workspace is connected
-- Create or join a business workspace first
+- Create a new business or join an existing one using invite codes
+- Use the onboarding screens when first opening the app

+**"Supabase connection failed"**
+- Configuration exists but connection test failed
-- Check that sync configuration is saved
+- Check internet connectivity
-- Verify network connectivity
+- Verify Supabase project is active (not paused)
+- Test credentials using the "Test Connection" button in setup

 **"Sync failed"**
-- Check internet connection
-- Verify Supabase project is active
+- Temporary network or server issue
+- Use "Retry Sync" or manual sync button
-- Check project database isn't paused (free tier)
+- Check Supabase project logs for errors

 **Tables don't exist**
 - Run the `supabase-schema.sql` script